liveforensics/Pdb-Magician/README.md

 ```

-Use the test harness to see how to call the library.
+See the TestHarness project for a working implementation of the above.

 The essential thing you should know is that you have to provide the ParseSymbolFile function with a list
 of the structures you want to extract from the Symbol file.
 The parser will work out the dependencies